Why Ask Why

 Too often, teams mistake a clear plan for a sound one.
 They inherit goals without revisiting the reasoning behind them.
 They chase metrics that once mattered or maintain processes that no longer fit.
 Without asking why, it is easy to stay busy and end up nowhere useful.

 A product team spent six months building a feature no one requested.
 When asked why, they said, “It was on the roadmap.”
 Why was it on the roadmap?
 “The VP added it last year based on a competitor analysis.”
 Why did that matter?
 Long pause.
-“Actually, I’m not sure.
+“Actually, I am not sure.
 That competitor pivoted months ago.”
 Three questions revealed six months of wasted effort.

 Sometimes the answer confirms what works.
 Other times, it shows what to stop doing.
 Either way, progress starts with the courage to ask.